microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/New-MgEntitlementManagementAccessPackage.md

               - `[AllowUserDeleteMessages <Boolean?>]`: If set to true, users can delete their messages.
               - `[AllowUserEditMessages <Boolean?>]`: If set to true, users can edit their messages.
             - `[Operations <IMicrosoftGraphTeamsAsyncOperation1[]>]`: The async operations that ran or are running on this team.
-            - `[Owners <IMicrosoftGraphUser[]>]`: The list of this team's owners.
+            - `[Owners <IMicrosoftGraphUser1[]>]`: The list of this team's owners.
 Currently, when creating a team using application permissions, exactly one owner must be specified.
 When using user delegated permissions, no owner can be specified (the current user is the owner).
 Owner must be specified as an object ID (GUID), not a UPN.
             - `[PermissionGrants <IMicrosoftGraphResourceSpecificPermissionGrant[]>]`: A collection of permissions granted to apps to access the team.
             - `[Photo <IMicrosoftGraphProfilePhoto>]`: profilePhoto
             - `[PrimaryChannel <IMicrosoftGraphChannel1>]`: channel